christran85-cyber/enterprise-security-operations-lab/README.md

 ![Windows 11 Network Configuration](images/windows11-opnsense-network-config.png)

-The Windows 11 SOC endpoint successfully received an IP address from the OPNsense DHCP server on the internal Security LAN.
+At this stage of the build, the Windows 11 SOC endpoint successfully received an IP address from the OPNsense DHCP server on the internal Security LAN.

 - IPv4 Address: `10.10.10.123`
 - Subnet Mask: `255.255.255.0`